MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-and-software-requirements-2019.md

 To provide fault tolerance in a stretched farm, use the standard best practice guidance to configure redundant service applications and databases.

-Note:
+> [!NOTE]

-﻿The intra-farm latency of \<1 ms one way, 99,9% of the time over a period of ten minutes is also required for SharePoint environments with servers that are located in the same datacenter.
+> The intra-farm latency of \<1 ms one way, 99,9% of the time over a period of ten minutes is also required for SharePoint environments with servers that are located in the same datacenter.
 The bandwidth speed should also be in this case at least 1 gigabit per second.

 ## Hardware requirements: SharePoint Servers and MinRole installations
 <a name="hwforwebserver"> </a>